majeedraza1/stackonet-repair-services/README.md

 Shortcode | Attributes | Description
 ------------ | ---- | -------------
-stackonet_repair_service | Not Available | Shortcode to show devices list. stackonet_testimonial_form | Not Available | Shortcode to show testimonial form for user data submission. stackonet_client_testimonial | Not Available | Shortcode to display client testimonaial. stackonet_repair_service_pricing | page_id | Shortcode to display pricing page. page_id to redirect after clicking on call to action button.
+stackonet_repair_service | group | Shortcode to show devices list.
+Attribute group can be a string or csv for multiple group. stackonet_testimonial_form | Not Available | Shortcode to show testimonial form for user data submission. stackonet_client_testimonial | Not Available | Shortcode to display client testimonaial. stackonet_repair_service_pricing | page_id | Shortcode to display pricing page. page_id to redirect after clicking on call to action button.